Context

 Data is not just a by-product of development but the foundation upon which sustainable progress is built.

 Over the past two years, Your Virtual Cold chain Assistant (Your VCCA) has collaborated with solar-powered, decentralised cold room providers in India, Nigeria, and the Philippines to decrease postharvest losses in horticultural crops.
 The provision of the Cooling-as-a-Service business model in the agricultural sector has gained momentum, making cooling more affordable for smallholder farmers.
 However, streamlining cold room operations and, by extension, attracting investments have proven to be the two primary challenges to CaaS’ widespread adoption.
 To address these challenges, the BASE Foundation and Empa, as a part of Your VCCA, introduced Coldtivate.
-The wp-content serves as an integrated tool to enhance and monitor cold room management.
+The app serves as an integrated tool to enhance and monitor cold room management.

-The wp-content aims to replace manual registers by providing a digital tool for cooling companies to record crate check-ins and check-outs, including information such as weight, crop type, and fees owed.
+The app aims to replace manual registers by providing a digital tool for cooling companies to record crate check-ins and check-outs, including information such as weight, crop type, and fees owed.
 Registered employees of cooling companies can conveniently track the finances and movement of crates across multiple cooling units in various locations with just a few clicks.
 This digital solution eliminates the need to physically visit the rooms and the hassle of sorting monthly and often unorganised receipts.
-By asking farmers simple questions during check-in, the wp-content enables cold room operators to estimate the storage life of the produce, the occupancy levels in the upcoming days, and the farmers’ livelihood conditions when they start using the cold room.
-Additionally, the wp-content features a Knowledge Hub to inform operators and farmers about postharvest best practices for optimal storage of the produce.
+By asking farmers simple questions during check-in, the app enables cold room operators to estimate the storage life of the produce, the occupancy levels in the upcoming days, and the farmers’ livelihood conditions when they start using the cold room.
+Additionally, the app features a Knowledge Hub to inform operators and farmers about postharvest best practices for optimal storage of the produce.

 Effective utilisation of cold room facilities sets into motion a virtuous cycle, benefiting farmers by reducing crop spoilage and quality loss.
 Typically, farmers receive lump sums at harvest but have ongoing expenditures throughout the year.
 Higher and sustained incomes enable farmers to transition from necessity-based consumption to saving for future needs.
 It empowers them to allocate a portion of their earnings towards crop storage.